Microsoft Excel can be used to record expenditures and incomes, create budget plans, forecasts, create data charts, and much more.

 =FV(rate, nper, pmt, [pv],[type])

-Suppose you have to invest $15,000 at an interest rate of 3.5% (compounded quarterly) for a period of 5 years.
-What will be the value of your investment at the end of 5 years?
+Suppose you have to borrow $15,000 at an interest rate of 3.5% (compounded quarterly) for a period of 5 years.
+What will be the loan amount you need to pay at the end of 5 years?

 This can easily be calculated Using Excel as a Time Value of Money Calculator!